John Ellis Bowlt

+John Ellis Bowlt (born 6 December 1943) is a former British art historian specialising in the Russian avant garde.

+Career

-John Ellis Bowlt (born 1943) is an English art historian specialising in Russian avant garde art of 1900-1930.
-He is a professor at the University of Southern California and directs its Institute of Modern Russian Culture.
+Bowlt is a professor at the University of Southern California and directs its Institute of Modern Russian Culture.

 In 2009, Bowlt received the Order of Friendship from former Russian President Dmitry Medvedev.
 He has received numerous awards and scholarships, including the Woodrow Wilson National Fellowship and Fulbright-Hays Awards.